shdw9/california-dmv-license-plate-checker/README.md

 lets you check as many license plates via california dmv and tells you if they're available or not <br><br>(note at ~200 checks dmv softbans you, you get unbanned after a few hours)

 # instructions
+UPDATED: Doesn't use Selenium anymore, but uses existing cookies for a faster license plate check.
+Use the Discord bot version so it can refresh the cookies

 download python, install the libraries, download chromedriver

 discord bot: edit the TOKEN at the end of `discordbot.py`, the command is `!check <text>`